monimiller/personal-site/data/blog/dbt-nested/dbt-cloud_release_notes.md

 ## Spotlight of the Week!

 As we know, _Empowered Women Empower Women_.
 I plan to live out this mantra by amplifying one of my favorite things: women making their mark in tech.
 My goal each week is to highlight women I look up to, organizations I support, and general knowledge that I find interesting that pertains to this topic.

-This week I want to talk about the community [Elpha](https://elpha.com/).
-Elpha is a space for women to engage with other women professionally.
-I personally have used Elpha to browse the many job applications available on the website, read posts that share advice on various workplace scenarios, and gain awareness for opportunities I potentially may have missed had I not signed up for this **AWESOME** resource.

-Here is a fantastic [article](https://techcrunch.com/2019/11/06/elpha/) talking about the history of Elpha with the two co-founders, Cadran Cowansage and Kuan Luo.
-I was introduced to Elpha through the [_YC Job Series: Women Eng in Startups_](https://www.ycombinator.com/blog/yc-jobs-series-women-eng-in-startups) and I related to Cadran discussing firsthand the varying moments in her career where she had wished for a bigger network to lean on.
-Cadran creatively solved this problem not only for herself but for all of us as well!
-I highly encourage signing up, and if you would like to learn more about Elpha, visit their [FAQ](https://elpha.com/faq).
+This week, check out my blog post about [Elpha](../SOTW_Elpha.md).

 Thanks for reading!
 Please shoot me an email with questions, comments, or information I didn't know about yet!
 \